 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects about 5% of children worldwide (American Psychiatric Association, 2013).
 ADHD is characterized by symptoms of inattentiveness, impulsivity, and hyperactivity that interfere with functioning in multiple areas of life and often persists into adulthood.
 For example, van Lieshout et al. (2016) found that 86.5% of study participants still met DSM-5 criteria for ADHD in late adolescence and young adulthood in a 6-year follow-up study.
 Without treatment, ADHD is related to many negative long-term outcomes, including behavioral, academic, and social problems (Shaw et al., 2012).

 Children diagnosed with ADHD are also more likely to have other mental health/neurodevelopmental disorders than typically-developing children (Larson et al., 2010).
 Larson et al. found that 14% of children with ADHD experience comorbid depression compared to only 1% of children without ADHD having depression.
 A meta-analysis of diagnostic comorbidity of common child and adolescent psychiatric disorders by Angold et al. (1999) found that ADHD and depression had an odds ratio of 5.5, meaning that having ADHD puts you at 5.5 times greater odds of having depression.
-Biederman et al. (1995) addresses concerns that the diagnosis of comorbid ADHD/ is caused by diagnostic overlap, meaning diagnosing two disorders from the same set of symptoms or counting symptoms twice, by using two different methods to adjust for diagnostic overlap.
+Biederman et al. (1995) addresses concerns that the diagnosis of comorbid ADHD/major depressive disorder (MD) is caused by diagnostic overlap, meaning diagnosing two disorders from the same set of symptoms or counting symptoms twice, by using two different methods to adjust for diagnostic overlap.
 They found that 70-97% of the children diagnosed with severe major depression maintained their diagnosis after adjusting for overlap with ADHD symptoms and 78-86% of those diagnosed with ADHD maintained their diagnosis after adjusting for overlap with depression symptoms.
 Understanding the extent to which ADHD symptoms are related to depression symptoms is particularly important, as there is evidence that children with comorbid ADHD/depression have more social and psychopathological impairment than those with ADHD alone.
 For example, Blackman et al. (2005) found while children with ADHD were more impaired socially than non-ADHD subjects, regardless of depression diagnosis, those with ADHD and depression were even more socially impaired than those with ADHD alone.
 They also found that those with ADHD and depression were significantly more impaired in anxiety and depression than both the control group and the non-depressed ADHD group.

 Presently, the etiology of ADHD and comorbid depression symptoms is unknown.
 Mick et al. (2003) found evidence that comorbid ADHD/MD is an etiologically distinct subtype in the families of girls with ADHD, but not in the families of boys with ADHD.
 For boys, ADHD and MD have common familial risk factors, but are influenced by non-familial environmental factors.
-Other researchers, however, Some studies provide evidence that ADHD may lead to depression.
-ADHD symptoms have been found to lead to difficulties with social interactions (Ostrander and Herman, 2006) and low academic performance (Barry et al., 2002), which could lead to the development of depressive symptomsThose with ADHD and comorbid depression have been found to have worse outcomes than those with ADHD alone (Blackman et al., 2005; Fischer et al., 2007) For example, those with ADHD and comorbid depression have greater social impairment (Blackman et al., 2005) and are more likely to have generalized anxiety disorder and social phobia (Fischer et al., 2007).
+Those with ADHD and comorbid depression have been found to have worse outcomes than those with ADHD alone (Blackman et al., 2005; Fischer et al., 2007) For example, those with ADHD and comorbid depression have greater social impairment (Blackman et al., 2005) and are more likely to have generalized anxiety disorder and social phobia (Fischer et al., 2007).
 Both ADHD symptoms and depression symptoms are related to deficits in executive functions (Wagner et al., 2011, Willcutt et al., 2005).
-EFs are control mechanisms that coordinate complex cognitive processes (Miyake et al., 2000).).
+EFs are control mechanisms that coordinate a number of separate but related complex cognitive processes that are used to guide everyday behavior (Miyake et al., 2000).
+EF-related processes include working memory, inhibition, emotional control, and organization/planning (Gioia et al., 2000).